Dr Caroline is very good at explaining how Braincore works.

 Neurofeedback addresses symptoms associated with PTSD by helping dysregulated brain patterns become more balanced.
 It may help a person with PTSD get his or her life back.
-Research studies show that PTSD is a disorder based in the brain.
-With PTSD, a severe stress response is triggered which leads to numerous disruptive symptoms.
+Research studies show that PTSD is a disorder based on the brain.
+With PTSD, a severe stress response is triggered, which leads to numerous disruptive symptoms.
 The challenge is to teach the brain to turn off the stress response.

 Because it is: